Claim Procedures ( claimprocs )

 Claim

 This is an estimate only/This is part of a claim: Indicates if this claimproc is an estimate or has been attached to claim.
-If part of a claim, the following information shows:
+If part of a claim, the following information is shown:

 Fee Information